Prospective Students & Application Process

 (in addition to basic tuition and system wide fees charged all students) for all campuses.
 The total nonresident tuition paid per term will be determined by the number of units taken.

+Many of our students are funded through finanical aid.
 Please refer to CSUEB Financial Aid website for scholarships and grants.

 The awards up to $20,000 to students currently enrolled in a professional preparation program approved by the Commission on Teacher Credentialing (CTC) and working towards earning their preliminary teaching or pupil personnel services credential.
 We are happy to announce that our School Psychology Program is included in the list of approved programs, making this opportunity available to our students.